An easy guide on creating your custom light and dark wallpaper for the GNOME desktop.

 Finally, open the heic image with your favourite image viewer and save it as JPG/PNG.

-Last of all, don’t forget to let me know down below in the comment section whether you are able to create your own custom dark and light wallpaper for GNOME.
+Lastly, don’t forget to let me know below in the comment section whether you can create your own custom dark and light wallpaper for GNOME.